johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 \$\$\V_{\linear} = \V_{\encoded} ^ \{\γ}\$\$

 The **standard gamma (γ)** value to use in computer display systems is **2.2**.
-The main greason for this is because a gamma of 2.2 approximately matches the power law sensitivity of human vision.
+The main reason for this is because a gamma of 2.2 approximately matches the power law sensitivity of human vision.
 The exact value that should be used varies from person to person and also depends on the lighting conditions and other factors, but a standard value had to be chosen and 2.2